Takaaki8228/Coursera_Capstone/README.md

 # Coursera_Capstone
-A repository for Applied Data Science Capstone
+This repository will be used for the capstone project for Applied Data Science Capstone.